MTES-MCT/trackdechets/scripts/terraform/README.md

 2. Copy `terraform.tfvars.model` into `terraform.tfvars` and configure missing environment variables

-3. Run tarraform to create the necessary resources in Scalingo
+3. Run terraform to create the necessary resources in Scalingo

 ```
 # Install dependencies if it's the first run